Beastie Boys: 1998–2001: Hello Nasty

 The Beastie Boys started an arena tour in 1998.
 Through Ian C. Rogers, the band made live downloads of their performances available for their fans, but were temporarily thwarted when Capitol Records removed them from its website.
 The Beastie Boys was one of the first bands to make MP3 downloads available on their website.
 The group got a high level of response and public awareness as a result including a published article in The Wall Street Journal on the band's efforts.

 The Beastie Boys released The Sounds of Science, a two-CD anthology of their works in 1999.
-This album reached number 19 on the Billboard 200, number 18 in Canada, and number 14 on the R&B/Hip Hop chart.
+This album reached number 19 on the Billboard 200, number 18 in Canada, and number 14 on the R&B/Hip-Hop Albums chart.
 The one new song, the single "Alive", reached number 11 on the Billboard Modern Rock chart.

-In 2000, the Beastie Boys had planned to co-headline the Rhyme and Reason Tour with Rage Against the Machine and Busta Rhymes, but the tour was canceled when drummer Mike D sustained a serious injury due to a bicycle accident.
+In 2000, the Beastie Boys had planned to co-headline the Rhyme and Reason Tour with Rage Against the Machine and Busta Rhymes, but the tour was canceled when Diamond sustained a serious injury due to a bicycle accident.
 The official diagnosis was fifth-degree acromioclavicular joint dislocation; he needed surgery and extensive rehabilitation.
 By the time he recovered, Rage Against the Machine had disbanded, although they would reunite seven years later.

 Under the name Country Mike, Mike D recorded an album, Country Mike's Greatest Hits, and gave it to friends and family for Christmas in 2000.
 Adam "Ad-Rock" Horovitz's side project BS 2000 released Simply Mortified in 2001.
 In October 2001, after the September 11, 2001 attacks, the Beastie Boys organized and headlined the New Yorkers Against Violence Concert at the Hammerstein Ballroom.